GSA/piv-guides/pages/locally-trusted-ocsp.md

   2. Under **Intermediate Certification Authorities** and then select **Certificates.**

   3. Next, at the right-hand panel, under **Issued To,** select the **CA certificate** that you want to associate with the locally trusted, OCSP Responder. <!-- Original had unclear meaning.
-Grammar implied that the CA certificate is already active somehow and waiting for an operational item to be assigned to it.
-Once assigned to the already active CA certificate, the OCSP Responder becomes "active." --> Then, right-click on the certificate and select **Properties** from the drop-down window.
+Grammar implied that the CA certificate is already active somehow and waiting for an item to be assigned to it.
+Once the OCSP Responder is assigned to the already active CA certificate, the OCSP Responder becomes "active."
+Correct? --> Then, right-click on the certificate and select **Properties** from the drop-down window.

   > The **Properties** window appears. </stopped here/>

 ![Select certificate properties in MMC](../img/local-ocsp-client-2.png)

   4. Click on the **OCSP** tab, and then click on the **Add URL** button.
-In the text field, enter the **URL of your locally trusted, OCSP Responder**.
+In the text box, enter the **URL of your locally trusted, OCSP Responder**.

 > <i class="icon-info"></i>  The Microsoft OCSP Responder adds "ocsp" to the URL, e.g. http://servername/ocsp